In the Grey: Production

 In May 2023, Guy Ritchie announced that he would write and direct an untitled action film, with Black Bear International handling international sales for the project as it was brought to the Cannes Film Market.
 Henry Cavill, Jake Gyllenhaal, and Eiza González, who had all previously collaborated with Ritchie, were announced as starring in the project.
 Ivan Atkinson and John Friedberg, additional collaborators of Ritchie's, would produce with him as well.
 In October 2023, Carlos Bardem and Fisher Stevens were revealed to be part of the cast.
+In April 2024, Rosamund Pike was also revealed to have joined the cast.

 The production was granted an interim agreement allowing the actors to work on the film during the 2023 SAG-AFTRA strike.
 Filming began in September 2023 on Tenerife in the Canary Islands and ended in late October 2023.
 Early production took place in the Real Casino de Tenerife in Plaza de la Candelaria, before moving to San Andrés, Santa Cruz de Tenerife to film at the fishing dock and Las Teresitas beach areas, with some chase scenes through the village.

 Release

+In the Grey was released in the United States on May 15, 2026.
+It was previously scheduled to release on January 17, 2025, and April 10, 2026.

 In October 2023, Lionsgate purchased American distribution rights to the film.
 Initially scheduled to be released in the United States on January 17, 2025, Lionsgate pulled the film from its release schedule in November 2024 as post-production on it was not finished in time for that release date.
-By November 2025, Lionsgate had decided it would give up the American distribution rights, and Black Bear Pictures would find a new buyer or distribute themselves.
+By November 2025, Lionsgate had decided it would release the American distribution rights, and Black Bear Pictures would find a new buyer or distribute themselves, ultimately choosing the latter in January 2026.

 Black Bear International handled international sales on the film, in addition to distributing in the United Kingdom and Ireland directly and in Canada through Elevation Pictures.

+Reception

+Box office

+As of 8 September 2026, In the Grey has grossed $5.7 million in the United States and Canada, and $22.1 million in other territories, for a worldwide total of $27.8 million.

+In the United States and Canada, In the Grey was released alongside Obsession and Is God Is, and was projected to gross around $4 million from 2,018 theaters in its opening weekend.
+It went on to debut to $2.9 million, finishing ninth at the box office.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 16 critics, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while 64% of those polled by PostTrak said they would "definitely recommend" it.